servicelab/tamtam/README.md

 TamTam can be configured using a configuration file, environment variables or command line.
 Note that command line takes precedence over the environment variables which in their turn take precedence over the values from the configuration file.

 The default location for the configuration file is `$HOME/.tamtam.yml` but you can also specify the location via the command line option `--config`.
-Currently only a few global option can be configured using the environment or configuration file.
+Currently only a few global options can be configured using the environment or configuration file.

 Example of the configuration file: